-Note, test.exe appears twice in the arguments list: the first appearance is required for mull-runner to extract the mutants generated at the second step.
-The second appearance is passed as an argument to the test program test.py.
+Note, test.mutated appears twice in the arguments list: the first appearance is required for mull-runner to extract the mutants generated at the first step.
+The second appearance is passed to the test program.

 5.6 Working with SQLite report